expo/expo/docs/pages/versions/v32.0.0/sdk/google-sign-in.md

 ## Initialize the API

-Before using the API we first need to call `GoogleSignIn.initAsync({ ... })` which configures how sign-in functionality will work.
+Before using the API we first need to call `GoogleSignIn.initAsync({ ... })` which configures how sign in functionality will work.

 ```js
 try {